JChoyCodes/LInuxShell/README.md

   -help
   -history

-Pressing cntrl-c will run the help command.
+Pressing ctrl-c will run the help command.